qamaruddin-khichi/qamaruddin-khichi/README.md

 **MICROSOFT POWER BI DATA ANALYST – Microsoft**
 - In this detailed course of Power BI, I completed 8 different courses ranging from basics to advanced.
-- Learned data preparation, data cleaning, data analysis, data storytelling, and reports and dashboards generation from raw data.
+- Learned data preparation, data cleaning, data analysis, data storytelling, and reports and dashboard generation from raw data.

 **MICROSOFT 365 FUNDAMENTALS – Microsoft**
 - Learned the usage of Microsoft Office (Word, PowerPoint, & Excel) in day-to-day tasks.